OctopusDeploy/blog/blog/2021-08/source-docker-image/index.md

 However, migrating to containerized applications presents a challenge for teams that have relied on features like **Structured Configuration Variables**, **Substitute Variables in Templates**, **.NET Configuration Variables**, and **.NET Configuration Transforms**.

-Customers are also increasingly looking to customize container images (see [here](https://octopusdeploy.slack.com/archives/C012AMYFLPR/p1626360196275400) and [here](https://octopusdeploy.slack.com/archives/C012AMYFLPR/p1626383358283600)).
-This is still quite an involved process involving build and publishing images outside of Octopus to external Docker registries.
+Customers are also increasingly customizing container images (see [here](https://octopusdeploy.slack.com/archives/C012AMYFLPR/p1626360196275400), [here](https://octopusdeploy.slack.com/archives/CB2QY9CTD/p1597324718325100), [here](https://octopusdeploy.slack.com/archives/CB2QY9CTD/p1593708361215100)).
+This is still quite an involved process involving building and publishing images outside of Octopus to external Docker registries.

-This post proposes a process through which environment specific Docker images can be deployed much like traditional application artifacts and allows container images to be generated on the fly.
+This post proposes a process for building and deploying environment specific Docker images, much like traditional application artifacts, and allows container images to be generated on the fly.

 ## What problems are we trying to solve?